malloydata/malloy/docs/_src/examples/wordle/wordle217.md

 <img src="/malloy/img/wordle217d.png" style="width: 200px">

-And there it is!
-We'll go ahead and call this one 3.5 again based on the coin toss round.
+There it is, and our solution also happens to describe our reaction after missing that coin-toss!
+We'll go ahead and call this one 3.5 again based on the last round.

 [⬅️ Previous Puzzle](wordle216.md)   |   [↩️ All Solved Puzzles](wordle5.md)